Maxihau/Cocktail-Ordering/readme.md

 ## CPEE Tool

-The CPEE tool is a modular, service-oriented workflow execution engine (More information: <a href="https://cpee.org/" target="_blank">CPEE</a>).
+The CPEE tool is a modular, service-oriented workflow execution engine (More information: [CPEE](https://cpee.org/)).
 It handles cocktail processing by indicating its readiness to process new orders.
 The tool can set up criteria that must be met before processing orders (Refer to Features/ Criteria filtering).

 ### Instructions